ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 # Motivation {#motivation}

-One of the main reasons for using UUIDs is that no centralized authority is required to administer them (although two formats may use IEEE 802 node identifiers, others do not).
+One of the main reasons for using UUIDs is that no centralized authority is required to administer them (although two formats may leverage optional IEEE 802 node identifiers, others do not).
 As a result, generation on demand can be completely automated and used for a variety of purposes.
 The UUID generation algorithm described here supports very